285 FlaresTwitter6Facebook165Google+13StumbleUpon0Pin It Share101285 Flares×

 4) When did you guys get married?

-One fine day, we decided we wanted to get married.
+One fine day, 10 years after we first started dating, we decided we wanted to get married.
 We were sure we did not want the Big Fat Indian Wedding.
-The traditional Indian wedding ceremony has a whole host of customs and traditions steeped in patriarchy and we don’t agree with it.
+The traditional Indian wedding ceremony is usually romanticised in mainstream media but it has a whole host of customs and traditions steeped in patriarchy and we don’t agree with it.
 Never ones to follow the herd, we opted for a really simple civil ceremony in New Delhi – the kind where you go to the court in a pair of denims, you get the idea

 We didn’t register for gifts for our wedding or accept gold (a staple at Indian weddings!).
 Of course our families couldn’t live without giving us a gift or two.
 Guess what we asked for?
-A Macbook, which we still use for blogging and a Nikon DSLR camera for our travels These two were, without a doubt, the best gifts we could have asked for !!
+A Macbook, which we still use for blogging and a Nikon DSLR camera for our travels These two were, without a doubt, the best gifts ever !!

 No wedding is complete without a party.
 We followed our visit to the court with an epic party and had the time of our lives with family and friends.
-Our wedding card will tell you more about the nature of the party
+Our wedding card will tell you more about the nature of the party.
+Needless to say, the next day was spent curing mammoth hangovers

 Our wedding card – the outside (left) and the inside (right) :)